UPMC Kildare

-UPMC Kildare Hospital, also called Clane Hospital, is a private hospital located in Clane, County Kildare, Ireland.
+UPMC Kildare Hospital, formerly known as Clane Hospital, is a private hospital located in Clane, County Kildare, Ireland.
 It is accredited by CHKS.

 History

 The hospital was founded in October 1985 by Andrew Rynne, an Irish surgeon and the chairperson of the Irish Family Planning Association, and the Republic of Ireland's first vasectomy specialist.

-A controversy in its history was the use of defective Poly Implant Prothèse breast implants prior to 2012.
+The hospital used defective Poly Implant Prothèse breast implants prior to 2012.

+UPMC Group bought Clane Hospital (now UPMC Kildare) in 2019.

 Services

-Clane General offers urology, ENT, gynaecology, orthopaedic surgery, dental surgery, cataract surgery, endoscopy, dermatology and plastic surgery.
+UPMC Kildare offers urology, ENT, gynaecology, orthopaedic surgery, dental surgery, cataract surgery, endoscopy, dermatology and plastic surgery.
 Outpatient facilities include diagnostic imaging, physiotherapy, a fertility clinic and cardiology.

-UPMC Group bought Clane Hospital in 2019.
+UPMC Kildare does not have an emergency department.